tanaikech/BatchRequest/README.md

 ## Method: getBatchPath(name, version)

-Get batch path for using batch requests.
-On August 12, 2020, in order to use batch requests, the batch path is required to be used to the endpoint of the batch requests.
-This method can simply retrieve the batch path from the name of Google API.
+After August 12, 2020, in order to use batch requests, the batch path is required to be used to the endpoint of the batch requests.
+And, the batch path is sometimes updated.
+So, when a constant batch path has been continued to be used, this might lead to the reason for an error.
+In this method, the batch path is retrieved from Discovery API.
+By this, the latest batch path can be always simply obtained from the name of Google API.
 And, the retrieved batch path can be used in [Do(object)](#do) and [EDo(object)](#edo) methods.

 The sample script is as follows.